Sparlott/scavgame-locale/README.md

 # Scavenge Game Locale
-Localization files for the "Scavenge Game" by Orsoniks.
+Ukranian localization file for the "Scavenge Game" by Orsoniks.

 # Authors
 | File                       | Contributors                                                                                                        |